 3.1.2 Derivative feature extraction

 In BP Measurement, SBP and DBP can indicate one’s cardiovascular health.
 Though, as mentioned above, inspecting the shape of a signal that the left ventricle creates implies many bio signs.
 Thus, it is essential to learn the morphological characteristics of a signal, such as systolic upslope, dicrotic notch, and diastolic decay, included in the PPG signal.
 To achieve the goal, we propose a method using first and second derivatives conjugated with the original signal.
-The first differential signal implies the velocity of the original signal, and the second differential signal is an acceleration of the signal, which are Velocity Plethysmography (VPG) and Acceleration Plethysmography (APG).
+The first differential signal implies the velocity of the original signal, and the second differential signal is an acceleration of the signal, which are Velocity Plethysmography (VPG) and Acceleration Plethysmography (APG) respectively.
 Calculating the derivatives can be simplified by obtaining the difference between the time-shifted signal and the original signal[19].
 To address the shortening problem after differential, the last two components of the original signal’s gradient is used to fill the blank.
 (1) shows the method of getting VPG.
 (2) APG is done the same way as (1).

 VPGt=PPGt+1-PPGt (1)